getlantern/lantern-sdk/README.md

 # Overview
 The Lantern SDK provides access to the infrastructure of the Lantern circumvention tool.
-It is intended to be used by partners and third parties as an alternative or backup route for VPN and proxy traffic.
+It is intended to be used by partners and third parties that want to use Lantern as an alternative or backup route for VPN and proxy traffic.

 ## High-Level Overview